 10. How do I pay?

-The submitting author needs to arrange payment of the article-processing charge unless a waiver has been granted, or your institution has covered the cost through a membership scheme.
+The corresponding author needs to arrange payment of the article-processing charge unless a waiver has been granted, or your institution has covered the cost through a membership scheme.

-The submitting author must confirm, at the time of submission, that they will organize payment should the article be accepted for publication.
+The corresponding author must confirm, at the time of submission, that they will organize payment should the article be accepted for publication.

 Following peer review, once a manuscript has received editorial acceptance in principle, the article-processing charge becomes payable and formatting checks on the manuscript will commence.
 Once formatting checks are completed, and payment of the article-processing charge has been received, the article will be published.